 How is Horizon 2020 funding made available?

-Next opportunities to apply to Horizon 2020 will be under calls 2018 (deadline in early February 2018).
-The Infoday will take place on 14 November 2017 in Brussels.
-The official publication of the work programme 2018-2020 including the calls was published on 27 October 2017.
+Next opportunities to apply to Horizon 2020 will be under calls 2019.
+The official work programme 2018-2020 including the calls was published on 27 October 2017.
 An updated version of the Work Programme will be published in summer 2018.

 What is the multi-actor approach?